sst/sst/www/docs/constructs/StaticSite.about.md

 ## Environment variables

 The `StaticSite` construct allows you to set the environment variables in your site based on outputs from other constructs in your SST app.
-So you don't have to hard code the config from your backend.
+So you don't have to hardcode the config from your backend.
 Let's look at how.

 Imagine you have a Vite site and an API created using the [`Api`](../constructs/Api.md) construct.
 To fetch data from the API, you would pass the API's endpoint to your site.